-A baby’s refusal to suck at the breast is a most distressing problem to a breastfeeding mother.
+Breast refusal is a most distressing problem for a breastfeeding mother.
 She cannot help feeling upset when her baby screams and turns away from her breast.
 She may feel that her baby is rejecting her as a mother and doesn’t want her, need her, or even like her very much.

 A baby may refuse the breast at some or all feedings, at any age, and his reasons for doing so will vary with his stage of development or even his health at the time.
 He may suck for a few minutes, then break away with signs of distress and refuse to continue.
 He may refuse even to begin sucking although he is obviously hungry.